 Arrival and Orientation

 Welcome to Panama!
 You will be met at Tocumen International Airport (or your hotel if you arrive the day before) by our driver and transported 2 hours west of Panama City, to the foothills of central Panama to El Valle de Anton.
-After you get settled into your rooms at the Canopy Lodge, nestled against a cloud forest backdrop, we will head to the lodge gardens and check butterfly-friendly flowers and plants including verbena, lantana, and firebush.
+After you get settled into your rooms at the Canopy Lodge, nestled against a cloud forest backdrop, we will head to the lodge gardens and check some butterfly-friendly flowers and plants including verbena, lantana, and firebush.
 True Cattleheart, Cattleheart White, Mottled Scrub-Hairstreak, Lampeto Metalmark, Common Morpho, Dirce Beauty, Banner Metalmark, One-spotted Prepona, Iphiclus Sister, White Satyr, Malachite, Eligius Flat, Falcate Skipper, Golden-snouted Sootywing and Radiant Skipper can be found around the garden and surrounding areas.
 We bait for butterflies by placing a fermenting blend of bananas to attract morphos, owl-butterflies, satyrs, preponas and beauties.

-If time permits, we will take a stroll down the road beside the lodge, as the abundant open area roadside vegetation and forest edge attract a wide variety of species including Thoas Swallowtail, Apricot Sulphur, Black-bellied Anteros, Yellow-tufted Prepona, Starry Cracker, Zebra, Erato and Sara longwings, Rayed Sister, Blue-and-orange Eighty-Eight, Simple Patch, Narva Checkerspot, Banded Peacock, Orange Daggerwing, Stub-tailed Morpho, Green Flasher and Rita’s Remella.
+If time permits, we will take a stroll down the road beside the lodge, as the abundant open area roadside vegetation and forest edge attract a wide variety of species including Thoas Swallowtail, Apricot Sulphur, Black-bellied Anteros, Yellow-tufted Prepona, Starry Cracker, Zebra, Erato and Sara Longwings, Rayed Sister, Blue-and-orange Eighty-Eight, Simple Patch, Narva Checkerspot, Banded Peacock, Orange Daggerwing, Stub-tailed Morpho, Green Flasher and Rita’s Remella.
 We will return to the lodge before dusk, to freshen up for dinner.
-Before dinner (every night) we will do the day’s checklist and go over the plans for the upcoming day.
+Before dinner each night we will do the day’s checklist and go over the plans for the upcoming day.
 LUNCH & DINNER AT CANOPY LODGE.

 AM: Las Minas (15 minutes from Canopy Lodge)

 Awake as the morning light hits the windows of your room.
 The morning chorus of birds starts at dawn, and the garden feeders attract colorful tanagers, euphonias and hummingbirds.
 As we enjoy a hearty breakfast in the open-air dining area, the day continues to warm up and the first butterflies become active.
 We will make a quick check along the creek for the first butterflies of the morning before we head to our morning destination—Las Minas Road.
 This dirt road, used mainly for foot travel, extends through tropical scrubland and low canopy forest.
 It is a haven for butterflies!
 We will slowly walk the road and scan the roadsides for swallowtails, hairstreaks, brushfoots and skippers, which are particularly abundant here.
-Simple Sarota, several metalmarks, Tutia and Diasia clearwings, Lycaste Tigerwing, East-Mexican Banner, Black-bordered Crescent, Isidora Leafwing, Sara, Sapho and Fine-lined longwings, Hermes and Rufous-margined satyrs, Pasture, Trailside and Pompeius skippers and many more can be found along this road.
-This area can be so active with butterflies that we barely make it a few hundred meters down the road!
+Simple Sarota, several metalmarks, Tutia and Diasia Clearwings, Lycaste Tigerwing, East-Mexican Banner, Black-bordered Crescent, Isidora Leafwing, Sara, Sapho and Fine-lined Longwings, Hermes and Rufous-margined Satyrs, Pasture, Trailside and Pompeius Skippers and many more can be found along this road.
+This area can be so active with butterflies that we often barely make it a few hundred meters down the road!
 If time permits, we will also visit the area of La Mesa and Finca Macarena.
 Forest, field, scrubby pastures and gravel roads provide excellent habitat for a great diversity of butterflies.
-Here we will look for the tiny yet stunning metalmarks, including Panamanian and Godman’s sarotas and Deep-blue Eyed-Metalmark.
+Here we will look for the tiny yet stunning metalmarks, including Panamanian and Godman’s Sarotas and Deep-blue Eyed-Metalmark.
 LUNCH AT CANOPY LODGE.